We’ve all tried 100 chore chart ideas, haven’t we? In this post, I’ll show you how to create a chore chart that actually works for your kids!

 Yes, it’s expensive to pay for chores like this.
 For me, it ranges from about $30-$50 per week because I also allow them to pick up extra chores on things that don’t get done regularly or aren’t assigned (like pulling weeds, raking leaves, deep cleaning the inside of the fridge, etc.).

-This also applies to summer camp and some extracurricular activities, too.
-It’s amazing how they race to pick up extra jobs around here to earn the money to do these things.
+And once they realized they were responsible for financing their own things like trendy clothes or an ice cream cone, my kids raced to pick up extra jobs around the house to earn money.
+It was the same for things like summer camps and extracurricular activities too.
 It’s money I probably would have GIVEN them before.
 But now they are learning to make wise choices, manage their money, and save for big things—something most adults can’t even do!

 Through practical tools & Bible-based resources, Kim Sorgius is dedicated to helping your family GROW in faith so you can be Not Consumed by life’s struggles.
 Author of popular kid’s devotional Bible studies and practical homeschooling tools, Kim has a master’s degree in education and curriculum design coupled with over 2 decades of experience working with kids and teens.
 Above all, her most treasured job is mother and homeschool teacher of four amazing kiddos.